asr73/MiniProject1/README.md

 Using the tab key to complete file paths
 : pressing the tab key will fill in the rest of a partially typed command or file name

+Using up and down arrow for history
+: up and down keys can be used to view previously executed commands